Pavankalyan390/Excel_Dashboard/README.md

 This project showcases an end-to-end data analysis workflow using Microsoft Excel.
 I worked with a messy bike sales dataset, cleaned and transformed it, and built an interactive dashboard to provide insights into customer behavior and sales trends.

 ## 📌 Project Overview
-The goal of this project was to analyze customer demographics and their bike purchasing behavior to support data-driven decision-making for the sales team.
+The goal of this project was to analyze customers demographics and their bike purchasing behavior to support data-driven decision-making for the sales team.
 I designed a dynamic dashboard that enables users to filter and explore data by marital status, region, education, and other dimensions.